-Winter trip to Shimla and Manali?
+Are you planning a winter trip to Shimla and Manali?

 - Do take heavy woolens with you especially a heavy woolen jacket.

-- Do take 2-3 pairs of inner thermals cots
+- Do take 2-3 pairs of inner thermals cots.

 - Do not exert yourself too much and try to keep your body hydrated on the day when visiting snow points.

 I am sure that the above article will help you plan a memorable trip to Shimla and Manali or at least act as a starting point for it.
-Please feel free to share any thoughts or questions or doubts you may have in the comment section of this article or in DoW Community | Itinerary Advice forum for Himachal Pradesh.
+Please feel free to share any thoughts or questions or doubts you may have in the comment section of this article or the DoW Community | Itinerary Advice forum for Himachal Pradesh.
 We can discuss or help planning your upcoming trip to Shimla and Manali to be a memorable one 🙂